kittykatattack/learningPixi/README.md

 inherited from `DisplayObject` and `DisplayObjectContainer`.
 Some of these properties, like `x` and `y`, will be very familiar.
-Others, like `interactive` and `filters` you’ll learn how to use a little later in this chapter.
+Others, like `interactive` and `filters` you’ll learn how to use a little later.
 This information is adapted directly from Pixi’s documentation, and you can find the most current list of properties and methods at here: www.goodboydigital.com/pixijs/docs/classes/Sprite.html.